lifedox/granular-configuration-language/doc-spec/concepts.md

   - {py:func}`.merge`
     - `"file1.yaml"` and `"file2.yaml"` are read immediately.
     - `"file1.yaml"` and `"file2.yaml"` are loaded as separate {py:class}`.LazyLoadConfiguration` with individual Load Boundaries.
-    - This is far less efficient merging with {py:class}`.LazyLoadConfiguration`
+    - This is far less efficient than merging with {py:class}`.LazyLoadConfiguration`
     - Exists for merging a framework configuration with a library-specific configuration.
       - The explicit case was for a `pytest` sub-plugin that was a part of a framework plugin.
       - Using {py:func}`.merge` allows users to set settings in the framework configuration without requiring